As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 I started my journey with the standard backpackers’ backpack – a bright red 62-liter bag that could hold a couple of weeks’ worth of clothes.

-I was worried about finding laundromats, having to wash my clothes in the sink, and having the right clothes for the right situations.
+I was worried about finding laundromats, washing my clothes in the sink, and having the right clothes for the right situations.

 I traded in the behemoth for a small day pack, promptly threw away half my possessions, and enjoyed a much more carefree trip without carrying the weight of a ten-year-old child on my back.

-From the moment I traded in my big, bright red backpack in I’ve never had any regrets about traveling light and have never looked back.
+Since I traded in my big, bright red backpack, I’ve never regretted traveling light and have never looked back.

-However, when my job called for me to start traveling, I wondered if there’d be any way I’d be able to pull off my ultralight packing on business trips.
+However, when my job called for me to start traveling, I wondered if there’d be any way I could pull off my ultralight packing on business trips.

 Packing for Business Travel (The Standard Method)

-Business travel threw a whole new set of challenges at me as I was determining how to maintain my ultralight packing ideals.
+Business travel threw new challenges as I determined how to maintain my ultralight packing ideals.

-Finally, I couldn’t smell like an ultralight traveler (I’ll be the first to admit that I sacrifice a little in the scent department while traveling ultralight).
-With these guidelines in place, I set out to develop my packing strategy.
+Finally, I couldn’t smell like an ultralight traveler (I’ll be the first to admit that I sacrificed a little in the scent department while traveling ultralight).
+With these guidelines in place, I developed my packing strategy.

-Looking around the airport on a Monday morning I saw hundreds of business travelers carrying the same piece of luggage: a 20″ roll-aboard suitcase something like this and this.
+Looking around the airport on a Monday morning, I saw hundreds of business travelers carrying the same piece of luggage: a 20″ roll-aboard suitcase, something like this.

-It’s what most pilots and flight attendants carry and is favored by the majority of weekly business travelers.
+It’s what most pilots and flight attendants carry and is favored by most weekly business travelers.

-It has become the industry standard and with good reason: It’s a small, lightweight bag that fits in all the overhead bins, yet provides plenty of space for clothes, toiletries, etc.
+It has become the industry standard, and with good reason: It’s a small, lightweight bag that fits all the overhead bins yet provides plenty of space for clothes, toiletries, etc.

-Weekly business travelers are pros at light packing, and if so many people are using these bags, it must be working.
+Weekly business travelers are pros at light packing; it must work if so many people use these bags.

-Based on the need to look professional and on the advice of other business travel pros, I decided I’d look into buying a light roll-aboard suitcase and I began designing my packing list.
+Based on the need to look professional and on the advice of other business travel pros, I bought a light roll-aboard suitcase and began designing my packing list.
 It included:

 - Travel purse

-- 2 pairs of dress shoes (black and brown)
+- Two pairs of dress shoes (black and brown)

 - Electric toothbrush